Disclosure: This post may contain affiliate links, meaning when you click the links and make a purchase, we receive a commission.

 YOLO (You Only Look Once) is a real-time object detection algorithm that is a single deep convolutional neural network that splits the input image into a set of grid cells, so unlike image classification or face detection, each grid cell in the YOLO algorithm will have an associated vector in the output that tells us:

-There are other approaches, such as Fast R-CNN, Faster R-CNN, which use window slides over the image, making it requires thousands of predictions on a single image (on each window); as you may guess, this makes YOLOv3 about 1000x faster than R-CNN and 100x faster than Fast R-CNN.
+There are other approaches, such as Fast R-CNN, Faster R-CNN, which use window slides over the image, making it requires thousands of predictions on a single image (on each window); as you may guess, this makes YOLOv8 more than1000x faster than R-CNN and even over 100x faster than Fast R-CNN.

-YOLO version 3 is the latest version of YOLO, which uses a few tricks to improve training and increase performance.
-Check the full details in the YOLOv3 paper.
+YOLO version 8 is the latest version of YOLO, which uses a lot of tricks to improve accuracy and increase performance.
+Check the full details in the Ultralytics YOLOv8 docs.

 Before we dive into the code, let's install the required libraries for this tutorial (If you want to use PyTorch code, head to this page for installation):